kubernetes/git-sync/README.md

             Print this manual and exit.

     --max-failures <int>, $GITSYNC_MAX_FAILURES
-            The number of consecutive failures allowed before aborting (the first sync must succeed), Setting this to a negative value will retry forever after the initial sync.
+            The number of consecutive failures allowed before aborting.
+            Setting this to a negative value will retry forever.
 If not specified, this defaults to 0, meaning any sync failure will terminate git-sync.

     --one-time, $GITSYNC_ONE_TIME
             Exit after one sync.